-For the past three years, David has led our Fall Photography Hike through the Doan Brook Gorge.
-David approached the Partnership expressly to collaborate on a very important aspect of our work--the goal to ignite and strengthen connections between people and our local watershed.
+David leads our Fall Photography Hike through the Doan Brook Gorge.
+David approached the Partnership expressly to collaborate on a very important aspect of our work–the goal to ignite and strengthen connections between people and our local watershed.
 In addition to teaching technical skills, David teaches us new ways to see and appreciate the Brook’s ecology.
 View David’s work of the Doan Brook environs at Exceptional Light.

 While we list Virginia as a volunteer, crusader is a more appropriate designation for her tireless efforts on behalf of our community.
 A retired teacher, Virginia hikes the Doan riparian corridor daily and clears trash as she goes.
 She is a vigorous advocate for community improvements as well; writing letters, hosting meetings, and following up with phone calls to whittle away at her list of necessary improvements to Rockefeller Park and University Circle.
 When she’s not crusading for the Doan Brook, she can be found teaching literacy or taking classes at CWRU.

 Whether with the Nature Center or the DBWP, Case Western Reserve Doctor Kathy Smachlo has been involved in an extensive number of volunteer efforts hosted by the two organizations.
 Dr. Smachlo is a deeply committed environmentalist who is dedicated to the health of individuals, the community and our natural ecology.
 Kathy also incorporates sustainability into her daily life, such as creating a more biodiverse and water-wise yard.